codrut-topliceanu/TastyTrails/README.md

 ### App features:
  * Search for recipes by name or ingredient
  * Results displayed in a LazyColumn displaying name, summary, image and health score.
+ * Ability to load more search results (pagination, 10 per call)
  * Ability to switch between current results, previously viewed(cached) and favorites lists.
  * Ability to sort the list alphabetically or by health score.
  * See details about each recipe such as image, name, health score, full summary, ingredients, instructions, link to source url.
 And ability to mark a recipe as favorite.